oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

+*   should passthrough proeprty be configured on the network or on the vnic profile?
+    -   if on the profile, how the following issues will be solved:
+        -   coexistence of non-vlan networks on the same nic.
+        -   configuring max_vfs on network_attachment.
+*   should the passthrough property mandatory or just a nice to have? (if there is no suitable host with sr-iov enabled nic- should running/migrating the vm fail?)
 *   what properties can be configured on VF- vlan, MTU, QoS, custom properties?
-*   is empty profile permitted on passthrough vnic?
-*   maybe it is enough that the selected network on a vnic is passthrough and there is no need for passthrough property on the vnic.
 *   should passthrough network be always required?
 *   can passthrough network be management, display or migration network?
-*   consider having max_vfs and sriov_supported properties on the nic host, so the user won't have to wait for the error message to see there is a problem.
 *   there is an issue that the mac address of a VF is re-generated after each host reboot.
-*   are labels on sr-iov enabled nic supported?
-*   is label on passthrough network supported?
-*   unplug/unlink passthrough vnic- should the VF be just released or should be deleted?
+*   unplug/unlink passthrough vnic- is it suppoerted?
-*   since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration.
+*   since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration?
-*   should port mirroring be supported on passthrough vnic
+*   should port mirroring be supported on passthrough vnic?

 #### Low level issues

 *   Is it possible to set max_vfs on-the-fly, after the kernel module is already loaded?
+Is it possible programmatically reboot the host?
+*   Is it possible to tell if nic is sr-iov enabled?
 *   Is it possible to tell what is the max_vfs supported by each module/hardware?
-*   Is it possible to migrate from a bridge to a VF?
+*   Is migration of vms connected to VFs possible?
+Is it possible to migrate from a bridge to a VF?
+*   Is plugging/unplugging and linking/unlinking of vnic connected to VF possible?

 <Category:Feature> <Category:Networking>